 Note that the policy content is consistent with the Graham v.
 Connor standard while still conveying the policy preference to get out of the way and only use force when the officer reasonably believes it is necessary.
 Also, note the language used in the Lexipol content, specifically the use of “should” instead of mandatory language like “never,” “shall/shall not” or “must.”
 Lexipol defines “should” as “indicates a generally required or expected action, absent a rational basis for failing to conform.”
 So the policy is not saying officers have discretion about whether to shoot at moving vehicles.
 Instead, the use of should recognizes that circumstances may arise in which an officer may reasonably believe that strict adherence to policy content will result in an outcome that is inconsistent with the mission and values of the agency and the public.

 As with any policy, the policy itself is just the beginning.
 Training and supervisory review are needed to ensure officer actions meet the intent of the policy.
-The Lexipol Use of Force Review Board Policy requires the review board to be convened for every discharge of a firearm (excluding training) and whenever a use of force by a member results in very serious injury or death to another person.
+The Lexipol Use of Force Review Board Policy requires the review board to be convened for every discharge of a firearm (excluding training) and whenever the use of force by a member results in very serious injury or death to another person.
 A primary responsibility of the board is to consider whether training should be developed or revised and whether policy should be reviewed.
 Such a review can help to identify whether the issue was with the officer or whether the issue is potentially an organizational problem, capable of being repeated by other officers.
 In such cases, training and policy issues can be identified and addressed.

-Lexipol Daily Training Bulletins (DTBs) reinforce policy by providing daily review of policy with scenario-based training.
+Lexipol Daily Training Bulletins (DTBs) reinforce policy by providing a daily review of policy with scenario-based training.
 Use of force is a topic that is repeatedly covered, along with other high-risk, low-frequency behaviors.
-Policies on other high-risk activities, such as deployment of control devices or electronic control weapons, initiating and/or continuing vehicle pursuits, initiating and/or continuing foot pursuits, and crisis intervention incidents and civil commitments all provide comprehensive guidance to officers with factors to consider to assist in the decision-making process.
+Policies on other high-risk activities, such as the deployment of control devices or electronic control weapons, initiating and/or continuing vehicle pursuits, initiating and/or continuing foot pursuits, and crisis intervention incidents and civil commitments all provide comprehensive guidance to officers with factors to consider to assist in the decision-making process.
 Further, reporting requirements result in supervisory review and reinforcement of policy.

 For more on the topics discussed in this article, watch these on-demand webinars: